tanishq1232e2q/Food-website/README.md

-This is the Full Stack Restaurant Management Website Tech Stack- MERN Frontend- Reactjs, Bootstrap Backend- Nodejs, Multer(Image uploading) Database- MongoDB
+This is the Full Stack Restaurant Management Website Tech Stack- MERN Frontend- Reactjs, Bootstrap Backend- Nodejs, Multer, Cloudinary Database- MongoDB

 * It consists of Selecting the food products of your choice from various categories.